 A seatbelt safety video that gets 2M+ views?

 Who would have known that this video would go viral about 6 weeks after we launched it?
 But when we look back at how we approached the project, it actually makes perfect sense.
 Yes there's some awesome writing, but the real reason is that we collaborated with talented content makers and let them be creative.
 We just happened to be the ones to make it all come together.

 Why did we do this?

 NHTSA came to us with a surprising problem: That unbuckled auto injuries were on the rise with teens and young adults.
 Many of them being fatal.
 So NHTSA asked us if we could figure out a way to create a new safety message that would actually resonate.

-NHSTA knew it was missing the mark with its TV commercials, but wasn't sure why.
+NHSTA knew it was missing the mark with its TV commercials but wasn't sure why.
 So we did some digging which gave us a number of insights.
-One of them being that, to teens, watching TV is about as old fashioned as using a fax machine.
+One of them being that, OMG, stop doing TV commercials already!
+TVs to teens have about the same influence as AM radio.

 A New Platform

-When we found Vine we gave each other Top Gun style high fives.
-It already had a rapidly growing user base, Influencers who were eager to help spread our message and a 6 second video format that was perfect for short attention spans and shareability.
+Because we were looking for something rather fresh, when we found Vine we gave each other Top Gun style high fives.
+It already had a rapidly growing user base, Influencers who were eager to help spread our message and a 6 second video format that was perfect for short attention spans and vast shareability.

 Finding the leaders

 But we also knew that just discovering a new platform was not enough.
 We needed the big dogs to help us create content if anybody was going to get excited about our video.
-So we looked for the Vine leaders and asked them to help us with our message about safety.
+So we looked for Vine leaders and asked them to help us spread a message about seatbelt safety.
+Suprisingly, they were all over it.

 The Launch Videos